 Run the sudo yast2 command, choose Software > Software Management, and then install the cifs-utils package.

 - If you are using CoreOS, install the cifs-utils package by performing the following

 sed -i 's/SELINUXTYPE=mcs/SELINUXTYPE=targeted/' /etc/selinux/config

-- Compile and install the cifs-utils package on a CoreOS ECS instance.
+- Compile the cifs-utils package on a CoreOS ECS instance.

-You can run the following command to create a Fedora container to compile the cifs-utils package.
-You can also download the cifs-utils package that Alibaba Cloud provides for CoreOS and copy the package to the /tmp or /bin directory.
+You can run the following command to create a Fedora container and compile the cifs-utils package.
+You can also download the cifs-utils package that Alibaba Cloud provides for CoreOS, and then copy the package to the /tmp or /bin directory.

 $ docker run -t -i -v /tmp:/cifs fedora /bin/bash fedora # yum groupinstall -y "Development Tools" "Development Libraries" fedora # yum install -y bzip2 fedora # curl https://download.samba.org/pub/linux-cifs/cifs-utils/cifs-utils- 6.9.tar.bz2 --output cifs-utils-6.9.tar.bz2; fedora # bunzip cifs-utils-6.9.tar.bz2; && tar xvf cifs-utils-6.9.tar fedora # cd cifs-utils-6.9; ./configure && make fedora # cp mount.cifs /cifs/ fedora # exit